digital-ai/release-integration-sdk-workshop/part-1/lab-1-run-hello-world.md

 ✍️ **Assignment**

  * In Release, create a new folder called **Workshop**
  * In the new folder, create a template that contains the task **Container Example: Hello** and run it!

+XXX more explicit where to select task, add screenshot how to create task

 Congratulations, you just ran your first container-based plugin!